contourpy/contourpy/docs/user_guide/fill_type.rst

-:class:`~contourpy.FillType` is an enum that is passed as the ``fill_type`` keyword argument to :func:`~contourpy.contour_generator()` and is used to specify the format of data returned from calls to :func:`~contourpy.SerialContourGenerator.filled`.
+:class:`~contourpy.FillType` is an enum that is passed as the ``fill_type`` keyword argument to :func:`~contourpy.contour_generator()` and is used to specify the format of data returned from calls to :func:`~contourpy.ContourGenerator.filled`.
 If not explicitly specified then the default is used for the requested algorithm ``name``.

 Supported enum members and the default vary by algorithm: